 - Delta – The onboard stowage space is available for the first collapsible wheelchair that will fit in this space.
 This space is available on a first-come-first-serve basis.
 Delta Mobility Aids

 - Southwest – If assistive devices cannot be stored safely in the cabin, we will transport it in the cargo compartment [free of charge].
-The Customer has the option to retrieve the checked assistive devices at the gate or baggage claim upon arrival at his or her destination.
+The Customer can retrieve the checked assistive devices at the gate or baggage claim upon arrival at his or her destination.
 Southwest Wheelchairs & other assistive devices

-- Virgin Atlantic – You can usually take a mobility device, including a zimmer frame, into the cabin with you.
-Occasionally, where there is nowhere in the cabin to store them, the cabin crew will need to place them in the hold.
-If this is the case on your flight, then the crew will help you get about the cabin as needed.
+- Virgin Atlantic – You can usually take a mobility device into the cabin, including a zimmer frame.
+Occasionally, where there is nowhere to store them in the cabin, the crew will need to place them in the hold.
+If this happens on your flight, the crew will help you get to the cabin as needed.
 Virgin Atlantic mobility aids.

 Conclusion

-You should have no problems taking a zimmer frame or walker with you when traveling.
-Just make sure you contact Have a good and stress-free flight.
+You should have no problems taking a Zimmer frame or walker when traveling.
+Just make sure you contact them.
+Have a good and stress-free flight.

 The complete guide to passing through airport security quickly